LiskArchive/lisk-legacy-docs/examples.md

 }
 ```
 #### undoAsset
 Inverse of `applyAsset`.
-Undoes the changes made in applyAsset step - removes the "hello" property from the account's asset field.
+Undoes the changes made in applyAsset step - reverts to the previous value of "hello" property, if not previously set this will be null.

 ```js
 undoAsset(store) {